-This is Southland District Council's third infrastructure strategy, which supersedes the infrastructure strategy adopted in 2018.
-It is part of the strategic planning framework which includes activity management plans, the Long Term Plan (LTP) 2031 and the financial strategy.
+This is Southland District Council's third Infrastructure Strategy, which supersedes the infrastructure strategy adopted in 2018.
+It is part of the strategic planning framework, which includes activity management plans the Long Term Plan 2021-2031 and the Financial Strategy.

 The purpose of the infrastructure strategy is to identify the significant issues relating to Council's core infrastructure over the next thirty years.
 The strategy shows the principal options for managing these issues and the implications of the options.
 It is intended to bring infrastructure management issues, and their consequences, to the attention of Council and the community.
-The 30 year timeframe places a focus on the significant issues faced by the District and the consequences of long-term investment and decision making.
+The 30-year timeframe places a focus on the significant issues faced by the district and the consequences of long-term investment and decision-making.

-This strategy should be read alongside Council's financial strategy, which provides context and guidelines against which to consider Council's proposed expenditure.
+This strategy should be read alongside Council's Financial Strategy, which provides context and guidelines against which to consider Council's proposed expenditure.
 Funding sources are not the focus of the infrastructure strategy.
 The detail about how Council intends to fund its activities can be found in the Revenue and Financing Policy.

 'Murihiku' is the Māori name used to describe the Southland region.
 The name means the tail end (of the land).
-Southland District is divided into five electoral wards represented by a mayor, 12 ward councillors and nine community boards.
-The District covers 11% of New Zealand's land mass and its roading network is the second largest of any territorial authority in the country (5,000 km).
-In 2018 there were 30,864 people living in the District, which amounts to 0.66% of New Zealand's population.
+Southland district is divided into five electoral wards represented by a mayor, 12 ward councillors and nine community boards.
+The district covers 11% of New Zealand's land mass and its roading network is the second largest of any territorial authority in the country (5,000 km).
+In 2018 there were 30,864 people living in the district, which amounts to 0.66% of New Zealand's population.
 Our population is expected to grow to 36,700 by 2043.

 In its role as local authority, Southland District Council will comply with all relevant New Zealand legislation.
-The Council's vision and community outcomes are strategic statements that guide its decision-making in implementing the LTP 2031 and infrastructure strategy.
-The community outcomes are recorded in the LTP 2031 document.
+Council's vision and community outcomes are strategic statements that guide its decision-making in implementing the long term plan and Infrastructure Strategy.
+The community outcomes are recorded in the long term plan document.